| This

 • Toilet use will be via the 5 gallon bucket with a seat borrowed

-from one of the house bathrooms, if you did not purchase a separate one.
+from one of the house bathrooms, if you did not purchase a separate

-as shelter occupants 'take their turn'.
+privacy as shelter occupants 'take their turn'.
 The

 toilet needs to have its new 'deposits' sealed up tight with the plastic